 |

-Example: A dynamic, well-qualified young
+Example: A

-risk management and consulting firm needed to begin operating by annual
+dynamic, well-qualified, young risk management and consulting firm needed to

-marketing plans.
-We established marketing benchmarks for the client, performed
+begin operating by annual marketing plans.
+We established marketing

-all research for production of the first Marketing Plan the client ever had,
+benchmarks for the client, performed all research for production of the first

-implementing it.
-Our work revealed that the client needed to bolster its
+the client needed to bolster its capabilities in product selection, supplier

-product, certain aspects of pricing, and market selection.
-The client
+research, branding of its premium product, certain aspects of pricing, and

-marketing weaknesses, and raised its overall marketing performance to
+corrected its relatively few marketing weaknesses, and raised its overall

 |